davidruiz1023/Recipely/README.md

 * 2. User can search recipes by ingredients
 * 3. User can see their history of searched recipes
 * 4. User can click recipe and see info about it
 * 5. User can add ingredients to a shopping list from a recipe.
-Items can be swiped to delete
+Items can be checked off (swipe to delete)
 * ...

 **Optional Nice-to-have Stories**